 As you may have noticed, I haven’t posted a blog in a while.
 It’s been difficult to create new content for you in such an uncertain time and I hope you understand that while there isn’t much new coming out at the moment, I am working hard behind the scenes to bring you lots of great content for when this is all over.
 I’ll be honest.
 I’ve been struggling with the situation of the last few weeks.
 I mean, what the hell has happened?
 Seriously?
 Whoever thought we would be a situation we had to deal with in our lifetimes?
 Not me, for sure.
 From a new business perspective, it has unfortunately been quite devastating.
 When your brand is based around helping people experience London it becomes pretty impossible.
 However, it is very important to me to keep serving you as much as possible and hopefully, you’ve checked out my post where I have put 12 suggestions of great days out after the lockdown is over.
 I hope it gives you something to look forward to.
 On a more personal note, I’m shocked at how much this has taken a toll emotionally and mentally.
 More than I ever thought it would of.
 Sitting still has brought up a lot of anxiety I’d maybe been too busy to even notice.
 I wanted to share my thoughts because if anyone else is feeling like this, be it a small business like me or one of you lovely followers and readers finding it difficult at home, you aren’t alone.
 One thing I have become aware of during this time is that I need to be a lot kinder to myself and not beat myself up for not being productive enough, or creative enough or those days I don’t brush my hair or put a bra on haha.
 This is such an unusual time.
 A time no-one ever could have predicted.
 A time no-one could have prepared for so to judge yourself or your situation at this time would be unfair.
 On a positive note, I truly believe this has opened up so many opportunities and new futures for so many people.
 In their business, in their relationships, in their everyday lives.

 I wanted to put together some things to do at home during Coronavirus lockdown that I hope will keep your spirits up during this uncertain time.
 This ranges from virtual London tours to things I’ve been baking, watching and doing at home myself.
+I’m enjoying a glass of wine from my favorite liquor store as I’m typing this.
 I’ve also added some great suggestions from my friends, family and social media followers!
 Myself, being in Wales I haven’t had any London based deliveries but I am so glad to see some of my favourite restaurants are still doing delivery which I’ve listed below.
 Before we get into it remember if you do just ONE of these things I’ve suggested below that’s an achievement.
 Don’t feel you have to be uber-creative or productive.
 Be kind to yourself.

 Things to do